Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Personal Protective Equipment (PPE): To prevent those hazards when handling isopropyl alcohol, you should wear personal protective equipment (PPE).

-First off, wear protective clothing and gloves (affiliate link) to cover your skin.
-Equally important, wear chemical safety goggles (afiliate link) that meets the OSHA’s protection regulations.,
+First off, wear protective clothing and gloves (paid link) to cover your skin.
+Equally important, wear chemical safety goggles (paid link) that meets the OSHA’s protection regulations.,

-In like manner, wear respiratory protection (affiliate link) by the NIOSH or the MSHA.
+In like manner, wear respiratory protection (paid link) by the NIOSH or the MSHA.

 Shelf Life: A 70% isopropyl alcohol product will have a EXP expiration date on printed on it which is about 3 years from the date you purchase it.
 After 3 years, the product might still be usable as long as the cap was sealed well after every use.